LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 * Note - this graphic indicates where on this page you can find your `TEAMID`
     * If you notice an identifier with a value embedded in it that does not have your `TEAMID`, then delete it if you can and [Update <code>Secrets</code>](gh-update.md#update-secrets) with your correct `TEAMID`
     * If you try to delete a Loop identifier that does not have your `TEAMID`, but you already added to the *App Store*, it will refuse, don't worry, just keep going
+    * Delete all the other identifiers first that have the same incorrect `TEAMID` and then try to delete the Loop identifier with the incorrect `TEAMID`

 ![steps to delete a given identifier](img/delete-identifiers.svg){width="700"}
 {align="center"}